VennDev/LibVapmPMMP/README.md

   9. **Use cases:**
       - **Queue and Instant Execution:** Suitable for applications that require immediate processing and not too many simultaneous tasks.
       - **Task scheduler:** Suitable for more complex systems where it is necessary to control the processing of tasks from time to time to ensure stable performance.
-**Conclude:** Each model has its own pros and cons, and choosing between them depends on the specific requirements of the system you're developing.
-If you need real-time performance and the system can withstand heavy loads, the queue model may be a better choice.
-Conversely, if you need tight resource control and your system needs to handle a large volume of tasks on a regular basis, a task scheduler will be a better choice.

 - **Speed test:** [Code](https://gist.github.com/VennDev/4f7be83d55abfbbf44ff2d249e94968c)
 ![image](https://github.com/user-attachments/assets/07a39109-8db4-488d-a0db-6e3404edadf3)